Embracing Santiago: 6 helpful tips for a gentle transition to post-Camino life

 Here is your chance to tick some boxes and check out what it really takes to travel with a sustainable mindset.

-Learn about the pilgrimage and Santiago in the Pilgrimage Museum
+Tip 4: Learn about the Camino/s and Santiago at the Pilgrimage Museum

-Right next to the Cathedral at Praza das Praterías (with the Fountain of the Horses) is the Museo das Peregrinacións.
-Over several floors, you can learn more about the famous pilgrimages around the world, how they and especially the Camino de Santiago came about, what it was like for the early pilgrims, and about the history of Santiago de Compostela itself.
+Right next to the Cathedral at Praza das Praterías (with the Fountain of the Horses) is the Museo das Peregrinacións [Google Maps location].
+Over several floors, you can learn more about the famous pilgrimages worldwide, especially the Camino de Santiago, what it was like for the early pilgrims and the history of Santiago de Compostela.

 Through the rooftop windows, you get a close-up view of the Cathedral towers.
-There was even an exhibition about the Kumano Kodō which we completed in 2023.
+There was even an exhibition about the Kumano Kodo in Japan (which we also ended up doing).

 Camino de Santiago Pilgrims before us

-Learning what it was like for the millions of pilgrims before you is a very humbling experience
+Learning what it was like for the millions of pilgrims before us at the Pilgrims Museum was a very humbling experience

-Did you know that Kilometre Zero is not in Santiago but in Finisterre (Fisterra in Galician)?
-If you don’t want to stop walking (just yet) you can continue your Camino for a few more days, to Finisterre or Muxía, or both.
+Did you know that KM-0 is not in Santiago but in Finisterre [Google Maps location]?
+If you don’t want to stop walking (just yet), you can continue your Camino for a few more days to Finisterre or Muxía (or both).

 If you don’t want to walk it (or don’t have the time) you can still visit both: on a day trip by bus.
 While not quite the same as walking it, standing at KM-0, overlooking the sea from the Cape behind the Lighthouse (Faro de Fisterra) or watching the waves crash into the rocks in front of the Church of Nuestra Señora de la Barca in Muxía are very special moments.